Table of contents

 Additionally, you might just know that your fish is not going to make it.
 The more experience you gain as a fishkeeper, the easier this ability will come to you.

 If you know you cannot save the goldfish or if the fish is completely miserable, euthanasia may be the only (and most humane) thing you can do.
-For instructions, see the last section on the treatment page.
+For instructions, head here.
 It is better to end the suffering of a helpless creature sooner than later.

 Image credit: BannokStockPhoto, Shutterstock